Keerthan22-sys/Inventory-Management-System/README.md

 # Inventory-Management-System
-Its an academic project mainly focuses on database management system
+Its an academic project mainly focuses on database management system created using PHP and JavaScript